apple patient

 Apple Watch Series 2 receives vintage status

-Apple today also launched the Apple Watch Series 2 as a “vintage” marked.
+Apple today also announced the Apple Watch Series 2 as “vintage” marked.
 The vintage product list includes devices that Apple stopped offering for sale more than five years ago and less than seven years ago.
 Apple provides service and parts for vintage devices for up to 7 years after sale, or as required by law, but repairs are subject to the availability of parts.
 Both the original Apple Watch and Apple Watch Series 2 are considered vintage devices, with the Series 2 released in 2016.
 (Photo by Unsplash / Lee Campbell)

 • iOS 16.1.2: Apple releases new update